tooe81948/Hackathon-Online-Fake-News-Classification/README.md

 File_code folder:

-    This folder contains the data for training the model, data preprocessing, model preparation, and other related tasks.
+    This folder contains the data for training the model, data preprocessing, model preparation and other related tasks.

 Model folder: